 Mild to moderate discomfort may be possible in the days following abdominoplasty, but any pain can often be managed and even alleviated with medication.Will my scars be noticeable?

-Incisions for tummy tuck surgery are made low on the abdomen – often near the pubic region – so any potential scarring can often be concealed by most articles of clothing, including bathing suits and most underwear varieties.Is it okay to have tummy tuck surgery before having kids?
+Incisions for tummy tuck surgery are made low on the abdomen – often near the pubic region – so any potential scarring can often be concealed by most articles of clothing, including bathing suits and most underwear varieties.Is it okay to have tummy tuck surgery before having children?

 While there are typically no major risks associated with becoming pregnant after tummy tuck surgery, it is typically recommended that patients wait until they are done having children before undergoing the procedure.
 Doing so can help ensure the results achieved are not compromised by the bodily changes that often occur during pregnancy.